Amal-Thamban/Amal-Thamban/README.md

-## Hi there 👋
+## Hi MySelf Amal Thamban 👋

 <!--
 **Amal-Thamban/Amal-Thamban** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on improving cloud infrastructure security, automating vulnerability assessments, and implementing secure coding practices.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning more about DevSecOps, advanced penetration testing techniques, and threat modeling frameworks.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on projects focused on security automation, incident response, and secure development lifecycle.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with optimizing security tools for CI/CD pipelines and integrating them with existing DevOps workflows.
-- 💬 Ask me about ...
+- 💬 Ask me about securing web applications, threat intelligence, or building resilient infrastructure.
-- 📫 How to reach me: ...
+- 📫 How to reach me: https://www.linkedin.com/in/amalthamban/
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I enjoy learning, challange & Playing Cricket

 -->